davidde/notes/BASH.md

 Remove protection/encryption from pdf files

 * rename -S .rar .cbr *.rar
+(**Mac version** of rename by Aristotle Pagaltzis)
 Batch rename all files in the current working directory from .rar to .cbr
+-s, --subst: Perform a simple textual substitution of "from" to "to".
+The "from" and "to" parameters must immediately follow the argument.
+-S, --subst-all: Same as "-s", but replaces every instance of the "from" text by the "to" text.
+-n, --dry-run, --just-print: no-execute mode; just print out the changes without making them.

 * sudo apt -f install
 -f: 'fix broken'